ECHibiki/Tsukuyomi-UseCase-List/Mod PHP Use Cases.md

   - Section: Mod nerf move
     - Move a thread or post into the transparency board
     - Files need to be tagged with "Deleted by X from Y" with replies given "Moved by followup"
+    -  Deletes reset the bump order unless explicitly specified to maintain it
     - Rebuild pages
   - Section: Thread move
     - For shadow instead of move it will copy and add a post to the origin